The Most Helpful Postpartum Tips For Dads

 And trust me, there isn’t a single person postpartum that can’t benefit from a little extra empathy.

-As dads show their care and concern for their partners after birth, I would hope moms can also share a little empathy with dad and his transition into this new journey of fatherhood as well.
+As dads show their care and concern for their partners after birth, I hope moms can share a little empathy with dad and their transition into this new journey of fatherhood.

 2. Prioritize your needs too